KoaLaYT/Cracking-The-Code-Interview-Question/docs/03-Stacks-And-Queues.md

 🔨 Failed to consider:

 -   No need to shift two stacks back and forth between inqueue and dequeue.
 Thinking a queue is divided into two halfs, one has oldest on top, and the other has newest on top.
 We only shift when the oldest stack is empty!

+### 5. Sort Stack

+> Write a program to sort a stack such that the smallest items are on the top.
+You can use an additional temporary stack, but you may not copy the elements into any other data structure (such as an array).
+The stack supports the following operations: `push`, `pop`, `peek` and `isEmpty`.

+📝 Reminder:

+-   Be careful about the order!
+We need smallest items on top, means the temporary stack has biggest items on top.